 Fresh asparagus spears, rice, spices and broth measured out for making risotto.

-• Vegetable Stock: I normally use the “Better Than Bouillon” brand so I can make exactly the amount needed without any waste.
-Of course if you have homemade stock, that is the way to go!
-You can also use a chicken stock and add a little dry white wine.
+• Vegetable Stock: I normally use the “Better Than Bouillon” brand to make exactly the amount needed without any waste.
+Of course, if you have homemade stock, that is the way to go!
+You can also use a chicken stock and add some dry white wine.

 • Thyme: Fresh herbs significantly enhance the flavors of this dish.
 Thyme, in particular, is an excellent choice to complement the creamy texture of the beans.